 Person(name='Jane', age=25, height=1.75)

-class using namedtuple()
+type using the namedtuple()

-.
-Then you call ._make()
+factory function.
+Then, you call ._make()

+instance.
 Finally, ._make()

 >>> from collections import namedtuple